 2. Circular Economy as a Driver for Servitisation

-Circularity is an essential part of a wider transformation of industry towards climate-neutrality.
+Circularity is an essential part of a wider transformation of industry towards climate-neutrality and sustainability.
 It can deliver substantial resource savings throughout value chains and production processes, generate additional value and unlock economic opportunities.
 Within the circular economy, the new business and operations models have emerged.
 These models complement the traditional approach by advancing servitisation and new use models, such as sharing, renting and recycling instead of owning.
 This session will offer you a broad overview of the business models and technologies in the era of Circular Economy.

 3. Manufacturing as a Service – Towards Resilient Supply Chains